-Although you can’t use just any browser, all that’s needed is to download and install a special browser like Tor.
-Users of the Dark Web will often use a VPN to further hide their identity and location, but it’s not required to access the Dark Web.
+Although you can’t use just any browser, all that’s needed is downloading and installing a special browser like Tor.
+Users of the Dark Web will often use a VPN to hide their identity and location further, but accessing the Dark Web is not required.

 It’s illegal to access the Dark Web: False.

-Although the Dark Web is oftentimes used for illegal activities, in many countries it’s not illegal to access it.
+Although the Dark Web is often used for illegal activities, it’s not illegal to access it in many countries.
 Some people use the Dark Web for legitimate reasons, but prefer to remain anonymous.

 The Dark Web is only for technical professionals: False.

-Besides the illegal activities on the Dark Web, political dissidents and privacy advocates also use it for it’s anonymity.
+Besides the illegal activities on the Dark Web, political dissidents and privacy advocates also use it for anonymity.
 Well-known organizations like Facebook and DuckDuckGo have Web sites on the Dark Web.
-It’s not as convenient to use as the surface Web, but anyone of average technical prowess can use it.
+It’s not as convenient as the surface Web, but anyone of average technical prowess can use it.

 What’s for sale on the Dark Web?
-Fraudsters who have hacked into systems and stolen data, oftentimes turn to the Dark Web to sell what they've gathered.
+Fraudsters who have hacked into systems and stolen data oftentimes turn to the Dark Web to sell what they've gathered.
 Common items for sale include credit card data, credentials, and even fingerprints.
 Cryptocurrency is the preferred payment method for transactions.
-The price tag for these items may be surprising, with username/passwords selling anywhere from $.10 to $1 and fingerprints selling for about $2 each.
+The price tag for these items may be surprising, with usernames and passwords selling anywhere from $.10 to $1 and fingerprints selling for about $2 each.

 Gain The Tactical Advantage

 The illicit activities of fraudsters are happening across the Gray, Deep, and Dark Web.
-But the real battle against fraudsters is on the Deep and Dark Web where it’s much more difficult to track their activity.
-Choosing the right Cyber Threat Intelligence platform can be the best weapon to win the war to protect your organization and your customer’s data.
+But the real battle against fraudsters is on the Deep and Dark Web, where tracking their activity is much more difficult.
+Choosing the right Cyber Threat Intelligence platform can be the best weapon to win the war and protect your organization and customer data.
 Deploying a CTI solution will allow you to monitor and gather data on what’s happening on the Deep and Dark Web get alerts on activity specific to your organization.